cmiles74/cloudformation-tutorial/2-IAM-groups-and-instances.md

 Next click on the "Cost Allocation Tags" link, also on the left-hand navigation bar.
 At the top you can see that there are some cost allocation tags that AWS can generate on it's own, go ahead and click the "Activate" button to turn those on.
 Lower down on the page will be a list of all of the tags that we have defined (as well as any tags you had already setup).
 You can choose which tags you want to make available in the Cost Explorer but my advice is just to click the top-most checkbox and make them all active.
 You never know when a tag will come in handy!
 Click the "Activate" button and confirm that, yes, you want the tags to be "active".

-Now click back to the "Cost Explorer" link and click on the "Launch Cost Explorer" link.
+Now click back to the "Cost Explorer" link and click on "Launch Cost Explorer".
 If you just activated the cost explorer now, you will probably have to wait until tomorrow; keep it in mind and try to come back to this section.

 If the Cost Explorer has data on hand then you will be presented with another dashboard attempting to summarize your costs on amazon.
 Click on the magnifying glass icon on the left-hand navigation bar and choose "Cost and Usage", the report builder will appear with your last six months of spending.
 Click on the "Last 6 Months" pull-down and choose "1M" from the "Historical" section at the bottom, this will show your last month of spending.

 On the right-hand side is a list of filters and this is where the tags will come in handy.
 Click on the "Tag" link in the filter list, a list of your tags will appear; click on "Project" and a list of all your values for the "Project" tag will be listed.
 In this tutorial we've been putting "cf-tutorial" in the "Project" tags, check the box for "cf-tutorial" and then press the "Apply filters" button to update the report.

 What you are looking at now is likely a very dull report, because we've been using low-cost free-tier instances.
 But, still, what we have is a report on just the resources that belong to this project.
-If you were to place a "Client" tag in your templates you could report on the entire cost of a client (maybe you could use that to figure out how to bill) or break down a client's costs by particular projects.
+If you were to place a "Client" tag in your templates you could report on the entire cost of a client (maybe you could use that to figure out how to bill) and you can break down a client's costs by particular projects.
 It is a valuable tool and definitely worth putting some time in exploring your options.

-## Snapshot Instance Volumes

 ------
 [35]: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-iam-group.html